 Most widgets display data as charts and reports, and can be arranged on a page as you want.
-HPE Consumption Analytics Portal also includes widgets designed specifically to aid data filtering on a page.
+HPE Consumption Analytics platform also includes widgets designed specifically to aid data filtering on a page.
 For each widget, you can configure information that identifies the widget and determines what data the widget displays.
 This section describes the widgets you can add to pages.

 |Breakdown Donut Chart||

 Displays data in a ring, with segments of the ring sized for the category of data they represent.

 Displays data as a pie, with slices sized for the category of data they represent.

 Shows data as a line, that shows value over time.
 For example, when you use the Sum aggregation option, the line climbs as the total increases over time.